 Overseas Assets and Financial Settlement

-Assets held overseas can be taken into consideration in the same way as any other assets.
+Assets held overseas can be considered in the same way as any other assets.
 In practice, a spouse may seek to hide overseas assets or transfer assets overseas to make them more difficult to recover.
 If you suspect that your spouse is doing this, take immediate legal advice.

 Assets Held in Trust and Financial Settlement